dovetail-genomics/HiChiP/docs/source/library_qc.rst

 Calculating enrichment stats
 ++++++++++++++++++++++++++++

-Another key step in evaluating the quality of the HiChiP library is assessing the enrichment of HiChiP reads at protein binding sites, when protein binding sites correspond to a list of ChiP-Seq peaks.
+Another key step in evaluating the quality of the HiChiP library is assessing the enrichment of HiChIP reads at protein binding sites, when protein binding sites correspond to a list of ChiP-Seq peaks.

 Our QC pipeline supports as an input both peaks in a simple ``bed`` file format (containing three columns: chr, star, end) or `ENCODE narrow peak format <https://genome.ucsc.edu/FAQ/FAQformat.html#format12>`_.
 For your convenience we include here :ref:`links<DATASETS>` to some key examples of peak files from ENCODE ChiP-Seq experiments.
 All are of proteins for which Dovetail™ HiChIP MNase Kit has `validated antibodies <https://dovetailgenomics.com/hichip-validated-antibodies/>`_.